onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
+`X` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values
-`X` | memref of any type values or tensor of any type values `K` | memref of any type values or tensor of any type values
+`K` | memref of any type values or tensor of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
+`Values` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values
-`Values` | memref of any type values or tensor of any type values `Indices` | memref of any type values or tensor of any type values
+`Indices` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values

 ### `onnx.Transpose` (ONNXTransposeOp)